 In 2019, ExpressVPN completed their move to TrustedServer.
 TrustedServer is the name for a project that modified all of the thousands of servers in their network to RAM-disk operation, rather than using hard drives.
 This means that it is impossible to store data on any VPN server.
 It also offers better security against any kind of server seizure.

 Proton VPN takes a different approach.
 Their Secure Core initiative physically protects their core servers in what are considered to be secure locations.
-These are locations with extra physical security that are located in good privacy jurisdiction:
+These are locations with extra physical security that are located in good privacy jurisdictions:

 - Switzerland